286897655/trace-out/README.md

 Usage
 =====

-To use pretty_output in a project, files pretty_output.h, pretty_output.cpp, pretty_output_posix.cpp/pretty_output_windows.cpp (depending on a platform) should be added to the project.
+To use pretty_output in a project, files "pretty_output.h", "pretty_output.cpp", "pretty_output_posix.cpp" / "pretty_output_windows.cpp" (depending on a platform) should be added to the project.

-To use output redirection from the 'redirection' folder the required .cpp file should be added to the project and macro `PRETTY_OUTPUT_REDIRECTION` should be defined with a name of the namespace where redirection functions are defined.
-There are files for redirecting output to file (pretty_output_to_file.cpp) and windows debugger output (pretty_output_to_wdo.cpp).
-When using redirection to a file, the macro `PRETTY_OUTPUT_TO_FILE` can be defined with the name of the destination file (default is 'pretty_output_log.txt').
+To use output redirection the following steps are required:
+* The redireciton .cpp file should be added to a project
+* Macro `PRETTY_OUTPUT_REDIRECTION` should be defined with a name of the namespace where redirection functions are defined

+There are implementations for redirecting output to a file ("pretty_output_to_file.cpp") and windows debugger output ("pretty_output_to_wdo.cpp").
+When using redirection to a file, the macro `PRETTY_OUTPUT_TO_FILE` can be defined with the name of the destination file (default is "pretty_output_log.txt").

-To implement custom redirection the functions `void print(const char *)`, `void flush()` and `size_t width()` should be defined within some namespace (the namespace name will be used further to define macro `PRETTY_OUTPUT_REDIRECTION`).
+To implement custom redirection, the following functions should be defined within some namespace (the name of this namespace will be used to define macro `PRETTY_OUTPUT_REDIRECTION`):
+* `void print(const char *string)` - print a `string`
+* `void flush()` - flush output
+* `size_t width()` - get width of the output (in characters)

 pretty_output is turned on if `NDEBUG` is not defined or `PRETTY_OUTPUT_ON` is defined. pretty_output is turned off if `NDEBUG` or `PRETTY_OUTPUT_OFF` is defined.